 The plot below shows visibility curves for two stars with different angular diameters (measured in milli-arcseconds [mas]).
 For a given baseline length, a larger star will have a smaller visibility amplitude.
 The "first lobe" of the visibility curve (before the visibility amplitude reaches zero), contains information about the size and shape of the star.
-The second and higher order lobes of the visibility curve encode information about the surface features of the star, including limb-darkening, gravity darkening, and starspots.
+The second and higher order lobes of the visibility curve encode information about the surface features of the star, including limb-darkening, gravity darkening, starspots, and convection cells.

 - Binary Stars